Introduction to eBPF

 1316661 qemu-system-x86 39 0 /snap/lxd/current/share/qemu//vgabios-virtio.bin

-Use it elsewhere, the limit is your imagination
+Use for other purposes, the limit is your imagination

 And just like with all the other tools and examples, the limit is your imagination.
 Wanted to know which files in /etc your complex intertwined apache config is really loading?